If you've never made fresh homemade ricotta cheese then you've never tasted just good it can be. You won't believe how easy it is to make at home!

-Now here comes the disclaimer, this version of ricotta cheese is not the real ricotta, in the sense that we used lemon juice to change our whole milk into curds, when in fact the real deal, is made form the left over whey from cheese making.
+Now here comes the disclaimer, this version of ricotta cheese is not the real ricotta, in the sense that we used lemon juice to change our whole milk into curds, when in fact the real deal, is made from the leftover whey from cheesemaking.
 And that’s where ricotta actually gets its name from as it is “twice cooked” or ricotta.
 Now I don’t know if I’ll ever be ambitious enough to try to make the real version of ricotta, but since this version looks like ricotta, tastes like ricotta and feels like ricotta it’s going to do for my needs, and if it were any easier to make, it would almost make itself (another great reason to make this version).

 I did strain my ricotta a little longer for a dryer version since I will be making one of Mama Jeanette’s Famous Ricotta Cheesecakes from this wonderful cheese, but if you like it a little wetter that’s an easy fix, just place the curds directly into your storage container instead of draining them.